cse110-fall22-group12/cse110-fall22-group12/specs/pitch.md

 ### Persona 2 - Alice Brooks, 27
 She is a mother of three children.
 She thinks food outside does not contain the necessary nutritions for the kids so she cooks for her kids all the time.
-Kids could be picky about food and she finds it difficult to decide what to cook for her kids sometimes.<br>
+Kids could be picky about food and she finds it difficult to decide what to cook for her kids sometimes.

 __Wants & Needs__
 - Record all the receipes that she has previously used
 - Choose from different receipe options

 __Frustration__
-- Don't want to spend much energy in finding her receipes among many others' - she's confident about her own receipes
+- Don't want to spend much energy in finding her receipes among many others'
-- Keep forgoting about her previous recipe
+- Keep forgoting the details about her previous recipe

 ## System Diagram
 ![Project wireframe](images/SystemDiagram.png)